Row-level security (RLS) with Power BI

 - Select Test data as role.

-You're redirected to the report that was published from Power BI Desktop with this dataset, if it exists.
+You're redirected to the report that was published from Power BI Desktop with this semantic model, if it exists.
 Dashboards aren't available for testing using the Test as role option.

 In the page header, the role being applied is shown.